Weathered: Music and lyrics

 The final two tracks, "Don't Stop Dancing" and "Lullaby", close out the album on a soft note.
 "Don't Stop Dancing", the album's fourth single, is a power ballad where Stapp lyrically expresses feelings of invisibility and insignificance in the world.
 The song features Stapp's sister Aimee Stapp on backing vocals during the bridge and the Tallahassee Boys' Choir singing a background chorus.
 The album's closing track, "Lullaby", is one of Creed's softest numbers.
 It is an acoustic duet track featuring only Tremonti on guitar and Stapp on vocals, making it the band's only song not to feature drums or bass guitar.
-Musically the song is a soothing piece similar to that of an actual lullaby, while lyrically the song sees Stapp telling the listener to "Just give love to all".
+Musically the song is a soothing piece similar to that of an actual lullaby, while in the lyrics Stapp tells the listener to "Just give love to all".